 ShareGate Apricot automates this complex, multi-step process for you—so you can perform reviews more regularly and keep your data secure on an ongoing basis.

 Setting up ShareGate Apricot’s external sharing policy

-In the ShareGate Apricot UI, click on Settings, then scroll down to Policies and slide the toggle next to External sharing.
+In the ShareGate Apricot UI, click on Settings and select the Policies tab in the left-hand navigation.
+Then, scroll down to the “Security” section and slide the toggle next to Review external sharing.

 Then, choose how frequently you want reviews to take place (say, every 30 days), set a start date, and you’re ready to go!

 Once your external sharing policy is activated and set up, owners you’ve entrusted will receive an automatic email asking them to review all of their group’s external shares as of the date you set.

 Track each review’s progress to ensure everyone stays on top of security

 On your end, you can track the progress of each external sharing review once it’s started in the ShareGate Apricot app.